CroodSolutions/AutoRMM/RMMCentral/VBS/README.md

  - Test some functionality, such as unattened remote access, CMD/PS, or other admin features.
  - Look for detections in AV/EDR.

+One delivery idea may be to try having a user download and mount a vmdk with both files prestaged.

 Remember to only use AutoRMM tools for red/purple team testing, in accordance with all laws and ethical standards.